Kanshar/aws-exercise/README.md

 ### Assumptions
 1. Using Ubuntu-16 AMI available from AWS Marketplace should be good for base AMI.
 2. Ubuntu-16 uses timedatectl to configure ntp.
 As this comes pre-installed, ntp is not installed.
+Only timezone (set to Melbourne/Australia) configuration is done.
 3. mtr and telnet are pre-installed in the base AMI - hence not handled in ansible scripts.
 4. There is no monitoring setup for the deployment (e.g. ELB access logs are not captured).
 5. Only one EC2 instance will be spawned as part of the ASG.